tamberg/fhnw-idb/data-transport/CircuitPython/wifi_addr/README.md

 # Reading the Wi-Fi module MAC address
-How to read the Wi-Fi module MAC address with the FeatherWing ESP32 AirLift Wi-Fi module.
+How to read the Wi-Fi module MAC address from the FeatherWing ESP32 AirLift Wi-Fi module.

 ## Running the example
 * Set up the [hardware](#Hardware), connect it to your computer via USB.